 The Best Grow Lights For Tomatoes Indoors

 Let’s look at some of the most popular but also in our opinion the best grow lights out there.
-They are really specialized for only tomatoes, so you can grow whatever plant you want underneath them.
+They are really specialized for only tomates, so you can grow whatever plant you want underneath them.
 This makes them a great investment if you want something benefiting your plants but something that can stay with you for many years.

 Venta 75W LED

 But any seedlings or smaller herbs are also able to grow just as quickly as in a greenhouse for example.
-The light doesn’t drain more than about 27 watts making it a very energy-saving alternative.
+The light doesn’t drain more than about 27 watts making it a very energy saving alternative.
 We have had ours for a very long time and the total advertised time that the plant can last is about 50 000 hours.

 Mars Hydro TSW 2000 LED